mattermost/docs/source/install/prod-docker.rst

 Deploying Production Docker configuration on Mac OS X
 ------

-You can run a test deployment on Mac OS X by `installing Docker Compose using the online guide. <http://docs.docker.com/installation/mac/>`_
+You can run a test deployment on Mac OS X by `installing Docker Compose using the online guide <http://docs.docker.com/installation/mac/>`_ then following the above instructions.